icebox20/wec2020/README.md

 3. Play with your friends using applications such as teamviewer or play over a video call and use the given letters and numbers to say your moves.

-## Bugs

 ## Work Flow

 	- Project rolled out using agile methodology with 2 sprints
-	- 1st sprint was focused on creating the task class and ui and then understanding how to work with the Google API
+    - 1st sprint was focused on creating a normal functional chess game
-	- 2nd sprint was focused on integrating all parts and creating a task allocation algorithm
+    - 2nd sprint was focused on meeting the project requirements

 ## Future Improvements